Code-Institute-Submissions/ci-milestoneone/README.md

 ## Testing

 I have thoroughly tested the website and was unable to find any bad links.
+Everything is working as is supposed to.
 I have also submitted an incorrect email into the form and it gave me an error message to show that the required attribute within my form is working as it should.

 ## Issues and Bugs

+I came across several issues with code, whether it was code taken from Bootstrap or my own code. the first was a problem with the Bootstrap
+Carousel.
+The carousel wasnt working correctly, so I sent a message to Tutor support and it was realised that I linked the Bootstrap CDN before the FontAwesome link and this caused the issue.
+When the links were swapped the problem was resolved.
+There were many simple issues some that were easily solved by visiting the [W3schools](https://www.w3schools.com/) page.

+The other big problem I came across was when I was using a video file and linking it to the website.
+When I inspected the file it wasnt responsive.
+It was working well on large viewports but when viewed on a mobile, it pushed the NavBar out and the centering was all wrong.
+I tried many ways to resolve this problem and couldn't figure it out.
+So I put it out to [Slack](https://slack.com/intl/en-ie/) Community and was able to resolve the problem very quickly and effectively.

 ## Validation

+I have checked the code on [https://validator.w3.org/nu/#textarea] and no major errors were reported.

 ## Deployment

+I deployed my website via GitHub pages and is currently published at [https://mattjboland.github.io/ci-milestoneone/]

 ## Credits

+**Content**

+**Media Content**

 ## Acknowledgements

+Code Institute
+Bootstrap
+W3schools
+Slack
+SlackOverflow